==content_digital==

 The majority voice of travel is now more powerful than ever.
 She’s the female traveller, and her fistful of dollars packs a serious punch.

-The female dollar,” “the gatekeeper,” “the adventure traveler” – referred to by various monikers for her value in group, family, and solo travel, her nature as a planner is intrinsically tied to revenue potential in tourism.
+The gatekeeper,” “the adventure traveler” – referred to by various monikers for her value in group, family, and solo travel, her nature as a planner is intrinsically tied to revenue potential in tourism.
 Her collective opinion can make or break a travel business.
 She’s ascended to absolute power in trip planning and she rocks a size 12 dress.

 If your business has roots in tourism, make sure there’s a marketing strategy in place speaking directly to women.
 Why?
 Because the value is mind blowing.